 The Tollbooth was erected after 1615.
 A steeple was added in 1629.

 Aberdeen continued to be an important port.
 In 1607 a bulwark was built along the South of the estuary so that when the tide went in and out it would scour the harbour and make it deeper.
-In 1618 a large rock that blocked the harbour was removed and Aberdeen continued to be a busy port.
+In 1618 a large rock that blocked the harbor was removed and Aberdeen continued to be a busy port.

 However disaster struck Aberdeen in September 1644 when the Marquis of Montrose led his royalist troops against Aberdeen.
 He sent a message demanding the town surrender but a drummer boy at the messenger's side was shot.
 The royalists then took Aberdeen and plundered it.
 Many of the townspeople were killed.
 Another disaster occurred in 1647 when there was a severe outbreak of plague, which killed about a quarter of the population of Aberdeen.

 However there was some good news in 1650 when the Marquis of Montrose was captured and executed.
 His arm was sent to Aberdeen and put on public display.

 Then in 1651 English troops built a fort on Castle Hill using stones from the ruins of St Machar's Cathedral.
 However despite the warfare and plagues of the 17th century Aberdeen grew in size and prosperity.

 Later in the century some effort was made to make Aberdeen less unsanitary.
 In 1675 the town council introduced street sweeping.
 The market cross was erected in 1686.

 During the 18th century life became more civilized and comfortable (for the well off anyway!).
 From 1721 the streets of Aberdeen were lit with oil lamps.
 In the same year it gained a primitive fire engine.
 Also in 1721 the first Episcopalian meeting house, St Pauls, was built.